mario-fan-games-galaxy/LumaSMS/README.md

-# MFGG powered by LumaSMS
+# MFGG powered by LumaSMS Extended

 LumaSMS is a new software being built for compatibility with Taloncrossing Site Managament System.
-It's being built specifically for Mario Fan Games Galaxy.
+It's being built specifically for Mario Fan Games Galaxy (Also Metroid Fan Mission which is a defunct site).

 ## Getting Started